Lukasss93/telegrambot-php/readme.md

 ### Recent changes
 ## [1.5.0]
 ### Added
-- Added new `endpoint` method to call api methods manually
+- Added new `endpoint` method to call api methods manually.
+Parameters:
+    - $api `string` - api endpoint name
+    - $parameters `array` - parameters as key/value array
+    - $isPost=true `bool` - calling method
 - Added 2 classes in constants namespace:
     - *ChatActions* to use (if you want) in `action` parameter (sendChatAction method)
     - *ParseModes* to use (if you want) in `parse_mode` parameter